-Caracol – Although one of the most challenging Belize ruins to reach, the trip to Caracol is also one of the most scenic drives.
-It is the largest known Maya center within the country and holds “Canaa” (Sky Place), the largest pyramid or man made structure in Belize at 140 feet tall.
+Caracol – Although one of the most challenging Belize ruins to reach, the trip to Caracol is also one of the most scenic drives (in 2020 a major project to pave this carriageway is in progress).
+It is the largest known Maya centre within the country and holds “Canaa” (Sky Place), the largest pyramid or man made structure in Belize at 140 feet tall.
 A large part of Caracol is largely being discovered, but numerous carved monuments populate the area, and the main reservoir is an engineering masterpiece.

 Caracol is a 2-½ hour drive from San Ignacio town.
 Take the Cristo Rey Road and drive towards Mountain Pine Ridge until you reach Douglas D’Silva Forest Station.
 From there drive another 45 minutes until you reach the Caracol Archaeological Reserve.

 Cahal Pech is located on an imposing hill that overlooks the twin towns of San Ignacio and Santa Elena.
 The name of the site means “Place of Ticks” in the Yucatecan Maya language.
 This name was coined in the 1950’s when the area around the site was used for pasture.